Configuring PingOne Authentication

 - In the Identify

-Provider ID field, enter a descriptive value for your identity
+Provider ID field, enter a value that can be considered unique

 - Click CONNECT